SunnySatwik/DarkVector/README.md

 ## What is DarkVector?

-DarkVector is a full-stack AI cybersecurity platform that transforms raw security alerts into structured, explainable investigations.
+DarkVector is a full-stack AI-powered cybersecurity platform that transforms raw security alerts and telemetry into structured, explainable investigations.
 An analyst submits an alert; a trained **Isolation Forest** model scores its anomaly probability; **SHAP values** explain the top contributing factors; a deterministic **context enrichment** layer maps the alert to MITRE ATT&CK techniques and threat intelligence; and a complete **investigation lifecycle** is persisted with an auditable timeline.

-The result is a single workspace where an analyst can detect, investigate, contain, and document an incident without leaving the application.
+DarkVector incorporates an **AI Context Engine** which routes analyst inquiries to specialized prompt builders to validate and format security reasoning before submitting it to Gemini, paired with the **Telemetry Foundation** which leverages a lightweight endpoint agent (**DV Sentinel**) to ingest heartbeats and manage endpoint inventory.

 ---